Darker-Ink/Dink/Readme.md

 # Dink

-This is pretty much a joke Discord wrapper, I use it myself for some stuff but I wouldn't recommend using it.
-Its horrible and while I will update it its never going to be good as any other project, Check out Discord.js or Eris if you want a good wrapper.
+This is pretty much a joke Discord wrapper, I wouldn't recommend using it.
+Its horrible and I will never update it as its never going to be good as any other project, Check out Discord.js or Eris if you want a good wrapper.

 This handles reconnects and stuff.
 It also caches guilds & channels.